black-sliver/gm-apclientpp/README.md

 * Arrays have to be passed as globals from the DLL to GM callback functions/scripts.
 * There is a limit of how many arguments can be passed into DLL functions and as such there are some extra helper functions to "pre-set" arguments.
+* DLL functions that have no return value will return true on success or false in case of error.

 ## Types